-As a teen driver, you will pay more for auto insurance than a more experienced driver with a clean driving record (no moving violations or at-fault accidents).
+As a teen driver, you will pay more for auto insurance than a more experienced driver with a clean driving record with no moving violations or at-fault accidents.
 Insurance companies consider you a higher risk, because inexperienced drivers are much more likely to get into accidents.
 In fact, the risk of motor vehicle crashes is higher among 16- to 19-year-olds than among any other age group, according to the Centers for Disease Control and Prevention.

 What factors influence my premium?